direvus/xkcd936/README.md

 # xkcd936
-A small web.py webapp to generate passwords in the style of xkcd 936 ("correct horse battery staple")
+A small Flask webapp to generate passwords in the style of xkcd 936 ("correct horse battery staple")

-xkcd936 uses [web.py](http://webpy.org) and the "words" dictionary from [GNU miscfiles](http://savannah.gnu.org/projects/miscfiles/) to create a very simple single-page webapp to generate passwords of the kind suggested by [xkcd 936](http://xkcd.com/936).
+xkcd936 uses [Flask](http://flask.pocoo.org/) and the "words" dictionary from [GNU miscfiles](http://savannah.gnu.org/projects/miscfiles/) to create a very simple single-page webapp to generate passwords of the kind suggested by [xkcd 936](http://xkcd.com/936).